Building and publishing boards

 The panel displays on the board and displays any data collected by the source.

-To return to the Boards page without saving changes, click Revert.
+To exit editing without saving changes, click Revert.

 Click Favorite next to any board or panel name to add it to your favorites list.
 You can quickly access all your favorite boards and panels from the Trends home page.

 You can publish one or more boards to a standalone HTML file that you can distribute to stakeholders or post to an internal web server.
 Published files download to your local file system through the browser.

 - Select the checkboxes next to one or more boards that you want to publish.

 If you select multiple boards, Trends publishes the boards to a single HTML file.